NhatMinhPhan/Discord_Bot_for_Recreation/README.md

-This is a rough draft for README.md

-This is a bot which is not reliant on any use of a database and is programmed for practice and non-professional purposes.
+This is a Discord bot which is not reliant on any use of a database and is programmed for practice and non-professional purposes.
 This bot facilitates activities comprising of counting, hangman and rock paper scissors.

 Enter /help for commands.

+The following libraries and packages are crucial in this bot's operations, all of which were installed via the Python PIP:
+_Discord.py, requests, and python-dotenv_.

-NOTE: The .env file was accidentally committed, and therefore all the data contained thereof have been **reset, removed or revoked**.
+NOTE: The .env file was committed entirely by accident, and therefore all the data contained thereof have been **reset, removed or revoked**.

 __________________________________________________________________________________________
 ## COMMANDS